 COVID-19 safe check in

-Occupiers of premises are required to continue to take reasonable steps to ensure people can check-in or provide their contact details to when they enter your premises.
+Occupiers of premises are required to continue to take reasonable steps to ensure people can check-in or provide their contact details when they enter these premises.

 If you are entering a premises where check-in is required, you must:

 - check in with the Service NSW app